Cro Release History

 Make session cookie be always set to

-path, so now Cro session mechanism correctly updates cookie with a new session after the old one expires.Use the
+/path, so now Cro session mechanism correctly updates cookie with a new session after the old one expires.Use the

-.Fix compliance with the HTTP spec on the host header: now we append
+Authorizationheader name instead ofAuthinCro::HTTP::Auth::WebToken::Bearer.Fix compliance with the HTTP spec on the host header: now we append

-header when non-standard HTTP port (not 80 nor 443) is used.Force use of Perl 6.d semantics in the HTTP client, which avoids various ways that it might end up working slowly due to eating too many real threads.
+Hostheader when non-standard HTTP port (not 80 nor 443) is used.Force use of Perl 6.d semantics in the HTTP client, which avoids various ways that it might end up working slowly due to eating too many real threads.

 When a route fails to match with 400 or 401, and another route fails to match with a 405, prefer the 400 or 401 error.